top of page

 To answer this question, observe nature throughout the seasons.
 How does she clean up?
 And why so?
 The miraculous realization is - there is no waste in nature, period.

-But, of course, a garden is a small space that needs to accommodate some functions and delight us with its beauty apart from being an ecosystem.
+But, of course, a garden is a small space that needs to serve some functions and delight us with its beauty, in addition to being an ecosystem.
 So, we must balance our ideas and interests with nature's needs.
-By learning about the habitat requirements of insects, birds, and microbes, we can be good stewards and not too detrimental to this intelligent, highly complex natural system while keeping the garden beautiful.
+By learning about the habitat requirements of insects, birds, and microbes, we can be good stewards and cause minimal harm to this intelligent, highly complex natural system, while keeping the garden beautiful.

 Here are the cornerstones: